Converting and Importing Other CAD Format Files

 Although STL formally defines a closed volume, this is not guaranteed.
 Some STL files may contain holes or gaps between facets.
 These can lead to detection errors in the Earth solver.

-Both types of errors can sometimes be fixed in STL files using FacetFix, started from Run - Utilities - FacetFix.
-The tutorial mentioned above exemplifies the use of FacetFix as part of the process of importing a sequence of STL files.
+Both types of errors can sometimes be fixed in CAD files using DatMaker, started from Settings - Datmaker operations.
+The tutorial mentioned above exemplifies the use of Datmaker as part of the process of importing a sequence of STL files.